Management and Marketing

 H:Principles of Marketing

 Examines management processes of planning, organizing, leading and controlling and provides basic knowledge of management history, managers’ roles and functions, environment influences, effective decision making, leadership and team management, ethical and social responsibilities, and current trends in management.
-Offered in fall, spring.
-Prereq: ECON 101, 102 and ENGL 110.
+Prereq: C- or higher in ENGL 110.

 Survey course familiarizes students with the human resource function.
 Topics include recruitment, orientation, training, compensation, safety, performance evaluation and labor relations.
 Offered in fall, spring.
 Prereq: C- or higher in BUAD 251.